Team-ALGO2/ALGO2/README.md

 ### NOTE: I'll make this public once we're done

 ## slots.c
-Starts a randomized slots with ten numbers and three wheels and can output the final result
+Starts a randomized slots with a customizable number of wheels and numbers and can output the final result as a number

 ## calc.c
 Very basic calculator with basic operations